-Obescribe management's role in assessing and managing climate-related risks and opportunities
+2 Describe management's role in assessing and managing climate-related risks and opportunities

-Ownership and governance for sustainability-related risks and sustainability commitments are embedded within our business.
+Ownership and governance for sustainability-related risks and sustainability commitments are embedded and the sustainability of thwithin our business.
 At management level, responsibility for climate-related issues sits with our CEO, our CCSSC Officer and our PACS Officer.

-Reference to chapters in our 2021 Integrated Report and our 2021 CDP disclosure ^(A)
+Reference to chapters in our 2021 Integrated Report and our 2021 CDP disclosure (A)

-2021 Integrated Report Find out more in our Corporate governance report pages 74-81
+Find out more in our Corporate governance report pages 74-81

-CDP questionnaire 2021 0 C1.1b 2 C1.2, C1.2a
+CDP questionnaire 2021

+1 C1.1b 2 C1.2, C1.2a